'Enough Is Enough': CTA Workers Union Speaks Out After Hammer Attacks

 CHICAGO (CBS) — A man tied to that latest attack on the CTA Red Line is now in custody.

 CBS 2’s Asal Rezaei has the details on an arrest, after a series of hammer attacks on the CTA, hours after another passenger was hit in the head.
-And a first look at the possible weapon.READ MORE: Person Shot By Amtrak Police At Union Station
+And a first look at the possible weapon.READ MORE: Chicago Weather: Dangerous Heat Continues With Afternoon, Evening Storms

 It’s the fifth attack involving a man with a hammer in just the last month.
 The person of interest police have in custody is tied to the attack that happened on the Red Line Tuesday morning.